scGraphVerse Case Study: Zero-Inflated Simulation and GRN Inference

 regulatory relationships defined in our ground-truth network.

-Key simulation parameters: - mu_range
+Key simulation parameters: - mu_range:

-Different mean expression levels across conditions - theta
+Different mean expression levels across conditions - theta:

 Overdispersion parameter (lower = more variable)

-: Zero-inflation probability (dropout rate) -
+- pi: Zero-inflation probability (dropout rate) -

-: Sequencing depth variation per cell
+depth_range: Sequencing depth variation per cell

 # Simulation parameters